401-103 Management Approach Social

 Rights of indigenous peoples

-Operations in northern Sweden and northern Finland are in the reindeer-herding areas.
-Boliden promotes open dialogue and long-term cooperation with Sami communities in order to mitigate the negative impacts of its mining activities on local people and the environment.
+Operations in northern Sweden and northern Finland are located in the reindeer-herding areas.
+Boliden promotes open dialogues and long-term cooperation with Sami communities in order to mitigate the negative impacts of its mining activities on local people and the environment.

 Resettlement and closure planning

 Boliden’s operations involve land use for mining, industrial areas, and ponds for use as tailings and clarification ponds.
-Conservation and reclamation of mining areas which reach the end of their production lifespan is, therefore, part of Boliden’s operations and responsibilities.
+Thus conservation and reclamation of mining areas which reach the end of their production lifespans form part of Boliden’s operations and responsibilities.
+The goal is to use the best available technology, complemented by ongoing monitoring of work that has been carried out.

 Social Grievance Mechanisms

 Effective grievance mechanisms play an important role in remediating impacts for labor practices.
 All Boliden employees can file grievances via managers, HR functions or union representatives.
-Anonymous grievances can also be filed via Boliden’s whistle blower function, which can be accessed by all employees via the intranet, ensuring that they are protected against any form of reprisals.
-Any grievances filed via these channels are to be dealt with swiftly and according to standardized procedures.
+Anonymous grievances can also be filed via Boliden’s whistleblower function; for more information see section 103-1.